snowplow/documentation/docs/pipeline-components-and-applications/iglu/common-architecture/schema-resolution/index.md

 For each particular Schema lookup, registries will be prioritized.
 In other words they will be sorted according following input parameters (ordered by their significance):

 - `vendorPrefix` - Resolver always will look first into those registries which `vendorPrefix`es matches `SchemaKey`'s vendor.
 It **does not** mean registries with unmatched `vendorPrefix` will be skipped, it means they will be queried last.
 - `classPriority` - hardcoded in client library value for each type of registry.
-It means that whatever high priority (low integer value) was seted up in configuration for particular registry - it will be overriden by `classPriority`, so embedded repository will always be checked before HTTP (unless priority influenced by `vendorPrefix`)
+It means that whatever high priority (low integer value) was set up in configuration for a particular registry - it will be overridden by `classPriority`, so embedded repository will always be checked before HTTP (unless priority influenced by `vendorPrefix`)
 - `instancePriority` - user-defined value.
 Influence only repositories within same `classPriority`.

 One important thing to note is that both priorities (`classPriority` and `instancePriority`) order registries in ascending order.
 That means lower number means higher priority.
 Think of it as ascending list of number: `[1,2,3,4]` - smaller will be always first.